foo-dogsquared/hugo-theme-contentful/README.md

 [params]
-    # Enable table of content generation (only valid for Markdown files to be parsed by Hugo's built-in parsers).
+    # Enable table of content generation (only valid for Markdown and Asciidoctor files to be parsed by Hugo's built-in parsers).
     toc = true

-    # Generate the feeds with the given number of most recent posts.
-    feedLimit = true
 ```

+For the author configuration, it is a map with each key holding a map value.
+The value only requires `name` and you can set the structure to your own liking.
+Most opt for an additional email key for web feeds.
+My [web feed layout](https://github.com/foo-dogsquared/hugo-web-feeds) searches for them as well as a `url` key.

+### Page configuration

+Similar to the site configuration, this theme tries to minimize the use of custom parameters to be easily extensible.
+Here's the exhaustive list of those parameters.

+- `toc` indicates if the table of contents is to be shown.
+This only works as expected for Markdown.
+For other formats such as Asciidoctor-flavored files, you have to apply the attribute `toc` globally and enable the site parameter `toc`.

+- `author` is similar to the site author map with the `name` as the only required key.